 BUILDING A DIY WOOD QUILT WALL ART

-But first a little info: I purchased a cow picture, and almost instantly just knew it wasn’t for me.
-I thought if the Mister would jazz it up, with a frame, and I with some paint, it would be better.
+Backstory: I purchased the cow picture and almost instantly just knew it wasn’t for me.
+I thought if the Mister would jazz it up with a frame it would be better.
 It wasn’t.
-I am not anti-cow so save your angry comment.lol.
 There was just no originality for me, and you know I love me some uniqueness.
 Sooooooo, that’s what brought us here.
 The fun part of this project, was trying to make the wood quilt fit the frame, and by fun I mean no fun!
 Make your frame to fit your quilt – not the other way around.

 - On a piece of large cardboard, draw out the design of your DIY Wood Quilt Wall Art design.
 Tip – You will want to pick similar size thickness in your wood pieces.